FAIRmat-NFDI/pynxtools-em/README.md

 Learn how to manage [python versions](https://github.com/pyenv/pyenv) and [virtual environments](https://realpython.com/python-virtual-environments-a-primer/).

-This package is a reader plugin for [`pynxtools`](https://github.com/FAIRmat-NFDI/pynxtools) and can be installed together with `pynxtools`:
+This package is a reader plugin for [`pynxtools`](https://github.com/FAIRmat-NFDI/pynxtools) and should be installed together with `pynxtools`:

 ```shell
 uv pip install pynxtools[em]